 And to do that, you need to peek outside that box society has you in.
 Take off the blinders.
 Do some exploring.
 Because the “appropriate” life-paths you’re taught growing up aren’t the only ones.

-And it’s not until you step outside your comfort zone that you’ll see how many opportunities you actually have.
-That you’re not limited to what’s in your city, your state, or even your country.
-That there are people living out incredible stories all over the world.
+If you take a step outside your comfort zone, you’ll quickly see how many options you actually have.
+How you’re not limited to what’s in your city, your state, or even your country.
+How there are people living out incredible stories all over the world.

 Living outside-the-box lifestyles you’d never imagine — until you go out and see them for yourself.